What does a grade represent in PBL?

 Early indications from the 2,000 (or 33%) of Granite teachers participating in Proficiency-Based Learning is that there is no disadvantage for students in PBL classrooms.
 In fact, there are advantages for students when they can retake assessments, not receive penalties for work habits, late work and behavior.
 Students who previously sought “extra credit” now seek opportunities to demonstrate increased proficiency.
 While universities and others do use GPA as one factor in admission and scholarship awards, they also consider course-taking patterns, test scores, extra-curricular activities, as well as service and community engagement.

 Is there any background information on why we push college and career ready, but are dis-aligning our grading system and have GPA when no one else does?

-Granite will continue to generate letter grades and GPA for secondary students to ensure alignment with university entrance and scholarship requirements.
+Granite School District will continue to generate letter grades and Grade Point Average (GP) for secondary students in grades 9-12.
+This will ensure alignment with university entrance, scholarship requirements, and NCAA eligibility.

 Special Education and ELL